-The PESTEL model is very useful for identifying the economic factors that will effect the decisions of your company.
+- The PESTEL model is beneficial for identifying the economic factors that will affect the decisions of your company.
 What is the PESTEL model?

 A marketing audit provides a comprehensive review of your company's marketing activities and can help to reduce costs.